 When it comes to antifungal foods, look to lots of flavors!
 Candida, one of the most prominent fungal infections caused by an overgrowth of yeast on the skin, in the mouth, and the intestines, is treated with both medications and diet.
 The candida diet recommends a host of anti-fungal foods, a few of which include coconut oil, cayenne pepper, turmeric, lemons, limes, garlic, and ginger.

 Cooking with Antiviral, Antibacterial, and Anti-fungal Foods

 We know the terminology and we know the right food sources, know it’s time to implement these in the kitchen!
 Luckily, there are a few items that cross all three spectrums such as ginger and garlic.
-Yet, in order to get the full dose of natural immune boosters, look to the three levels of taste: herb, fermented foods, and spices!
+Yet, to get the full dose of natural immune boosters, look to the three levels of taste: herbs, fermented foods, and spices!